Two envelopes problem: Example resolution

+so switching has no expected value advantage.

 Nalebuff asymmetric variant

 The mechanism by which the amounts of the two envelopes are determined is crucial for the decision of the player to switch her envelope.
 Suppose that the amounts in the two envelopes A and B were not determined by first fixing the contents of two envelopes E1 and E2, and then naming them A and B at random (for instance, by the toss of a fair coin).
 Instead, we start right at the beginning by putting some amount in envelope A and then fill B in a way which depends both on chance (the toss of a coin) and on what we put in A. Suppose that first of all the amount a in envelope A is fixed in some way or other, and then the amount in Envelope B is fixed, dependent on what is already in A, according to the outcome of a fair coin.
-If the coin fell Heads then 2a is put in Envelope B, if the coin fell Tails then a/2 is put in Envelope B. If the player was aware of this mechanism, and knows that she holds Envelope A, but do not know the outcome of the coin toss, and do not know a, then the switching argument is correct and she is recommended to switch envelopes.
+If the coin fell Heads then 2a is put in Envelope B, if the coin fell Tails then a/2 is put in Envelope B. If the player was aware of this mechanism, and knows that she holds Envelope A, but does not know the outcome of the coin toss, and does not know a, then the switching argument is correct and she is recommended to switch envelopes.
 This version of the problem was introduced by Nalebuff (1988) and is often called the Ali-Baba problem.
 Notice that there is no need to look in envelope A in order to decide whether or not to switch.

 Many more variants of the problem have been introduced.
 Nickerson and Falk systematically survey a total of 8.